edgedb/easy-edgedb/README.md

 3. What if you wanted to write 'Modern name does not exist' instead of 0?

+4. How would you insert an NPC with the name 'NPC number 8' if for example there are already seven other NPCs?

+5. How would you select only the `Person` types that have the shortest names?

 # Chapter 8 - Dracula takes the boat to England